 An older girl that had allegedly sprained her ankle after falling down the stairs, had been testing one of those ruses, as had been the girl that had supposedly locked herself, accidentally, in one of the bathroom stalls, and another… but you get my drift.

 The first girl had held tightly on to him, striving to keep him close to her to encourage him to notice her, and to take advantage of certain crucial clothing-deficiencies that had to be obvious to him the way she was lying with her legs apart and her skirt high on her legs, favoring one of them, until he discovered that she was not injured at all, but would welcome his attention in any way he wanted to provide it to certain exposed and welcoming parts of her body.
 She’d already got rid of her panties in preparation for that.
-He felt lucky to have so easily escaped that particular adventure.
+He felt lucky to have so easily escaped that particular adventure with so many witnesses around.

 The second girl had waited expectantly for him to discover her once he had lifted the stall door off its hinges to reveal her sitting there, essentially naked.
 Where she thought it could go from there with her friends looking on, giggling and nudging each other, they had not yet thought about.
 That would be the next step.